jadecobra/python_tdd_exercises/source/classes/classes.rst

 ``classes`` are things that represents an object.
 I think of ``classes`` as a a container of :doc:`methods (functions) </functions/functions>` and ``attributes (variables)`` that belong together

-I will show the following in this chapter
+I show the following in this chapter

 - How to define a class with pass
 - How to define a class with parentheses